raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Push the header all the way through.
-Make sure none of the pins are obstructed and that they are lined up correctly so that they do not become bent.
+Push the tall header all the way through, making sure none of the pins are obstructed and that they are lined up correctly so that they do not become bent.

 ![Photo of tall header inserted through the Sense HAT.](images/assembly_sh_header.JPG)
 --- /task ---